 If there is something that our eyes love to look at and that fills hearts with happiness and lifts spirits, it is none other than a sunflower.
 These beautiful, perennial, and charming flowers have been fascinating humankind since time immemorial.
 They are one of the most beautiful sights to behold be it in single or posy.
 These lovely yellow blooms have been so named because of their sun-like appearance.
 One can easily connect their vibrant yellow petals with sun-rays.
 Apart from beauty, sunflowers also hold these 7 sweet facts that you may not be knowing.

 1. They have an American origin

 These beautiful flowers were originated in America way back in 1000 B.C.
 Owing to their nutritional value, they were cultivated for consumption initially.
 They were also used as medicine and oil, which is still continued even in this modern age and time.
-That testifies their wide usage and benefits to the humankind.
+That testifies their wide usage and benefits to humankind.
 No wonder, sunflower is the state flower of Kansas, a state in the United States.
-Another countries that took their popularity to heart and made it ‘national flower’ is Ukraine and Russia.
+Other countries that took their popularity to heart and made it a ‘national flower’ in Ukraine and Russia.

 2. Fastest growing flowers

 Sunflowers are one of those blooms that grow quickly and to an exceptional height.
 They can grow up to the height of 12 ft. in six months.
 In fact, they have been recorded to attain a height of 9.17 meters in 2014.
 Besides their fast growth and height, they are also found in varieties.
 They can be small, large, and bear petals in yellow, red, maroon, orange, peach, and red-orange.
 Overall, there are 60 varieties of sunflowers.